 Given the impressive response to Lawrence’s advocacy, we thought he’d have a good perspective on this.
 Here’s what he says about his advocacy journey: “How many people are in my shoes?
 How many 23-year olds get to say, ‘I’m advising the President of the United States of America?’
 Had you told me six years ago that I would be the new face of young black people living with HIV and AIDS, I would have said you were crazy.”

 “Before HIV, I had an idea of what I wanted to do: I knew I wanted to help people.
 But I didn’t know how I wanted to do that.
 HIV gave me that purpose.
 So now I’m giving audiences an example of how young people can overcome adversity every single day, especially LGBT young people.”

 Still, Lawrence remains focused on his advocacy goal: “This is a great thing for me…but it’s also not about me.
 It’s about helping my community and people who are living with HIV and AIDS.
 I see it as another platform, one where I get to make recommendations that will affect people’s lives.
 Fate has a way of putting you where you need to be.”

 If you are fortunate to achieve this level of interest, heed the advice of other sought-after advocates and spokespersons: always remember why you chose to speak out.
 Keep that reason at the core of your advocacy and the focus will stay where it should be: on the positive change and the difference you want to make.
 Enjoy the increasingly larger platforms and audiences that your story and your advocacy have gained.

-We congratulate Lawrence on his powerful advocacy and for sharing his story with us, more of which you can read in the upcoming expanded edition of Living Proof.
-Watch this site for news of its publication in August, or sign up for our newsletter if you’d like a personal reminder.
+We congratulate Lawrence on his powerful advocacy and for sharing his story with us, more of which you can read in Living Proof: Telling Your Story to Make a Difference.